ScalaWilliam/git-work/documentation/solution.md

 ## Interface

-The interface is via Git Issues.
+The command interface is via Git Issues.

+The listing interface is the Git Work website.

+New **Work Items** are be posted to Twitter at minimum, but it is worth exploring other platforms where work can be posted.

+There is a dashboard to view metrics of the system for validation.